Refugio Frey Hike: A Scenic Walk in Bariloche

-If you’re looking for a relatively easy trek with the rewarding views of exciting mountain peaks above the dense forest line, pristine lakes, and a quirky refuge at the top, the Refugio Frey hike is a must do.
+If you’re looking for a relatively easy trek on your Argentina tour, with the rewarding views of exciting mountain peaks above the dense forest line, pristine lakes, and a quirky refuge at the top, the Refugio Frey hike is a must-do.
 Located in the Nahuel Huapi National Park, you’ll cross streams over bridges, smell the clean fresh scents of the trees, and most probably meet some fellow hikers along this popular trekking route.
-With a few choices of routes to take, and options to do it in one day or spend more nights camping or in tents of lodges in the area, this Refugio Frey hike is one to experience.
+With a few choices of routes to take, and options to do it in one day or spend more nights camping or in tents or lodges in the area, this Refugio Frey hike is one to experience.
 Families and most fitness levels are welcome!

 - Incredible views of a gorgeous lake and jagged peaks around it.

 - Easy hike, that is well-facilitated and well-marked.